Jazz of Two Cities

-Jazz of Two Cities, is an album by saxophonist Warne Marsh recorded in 1956 and originally released on the Imperial label.
+Jazz of Two Cities, is an album by saxophonist Warne Marsh, recorded in 1956 and released on the Imperial label.
 The album was later released in stereo as The Winds of Marsh which featured different takes of four of the numbers.

 Reception

-The Allmusic review noted "This is some very fine music by a band with an exceptionally rich collective imagination.
+The AllMusic review noted, "This is some very fine music by a band with an exceptionally rich collective imagination.
 It is clear that, in the hands of this combo, every theme is treated like a question with an absolutely limitless amount of harmonic and melodic answers".